ythalorossy/udacity-dev-azure-nanodegre/project-03/solution/README.md

       **Note**: Skeleton code has been provided in the **README** file located in the `function` folder.
 You will need to copy/paste this code into the `__init.py__` file in the `function` folder.
       - The Azure Function should do the following:
-         - Process the message which is the `notification_id`
+         - Process the message which is the `notification_id`.
-         - Query the database using `psycopg2` library for the given notification to retrieve the subject and message
+         - Query the database using `psycopg2` library for the given notification to retrieve the subject and message.
-         - Query the database to retrieve a list of attendees (**email** and **first name**)
+         - Query the database to retrieve a list of attendees (**email** and **first name**).
-         - Loop through each attendee and send a personalized subject message
+         - Loop through each attendee and send a personalized subject message.
-         - After the notification, update the notification status with the total number of attendees notified
+         - After the notification, update the notification status with the total number of attendees notified.
 2. Publish the Azure Function

 ### Part 3: Refactor `routes.py`